exercism/bash/concepts/variables/introduction.md

 * `${10}` ... -- double digits require braces.
 * `$0` -- the name of the current script.

+Arguments to a shell function are also positional parameters, handled just like this.
+We'll see more about functions in a later lesson.

 ### Special Positional Parameters

-There are some "special" parameters that help you work with the positional parameters.
+There are some _special parameters_ that help you work with the positional parameters.

 * `$#` expands to the _number_ of positional parameters.
 * `"$@"` expands to the list of all of the positional parameters, each as a separate word.